42-Bangkok/portal/README.md

 Welcome to our open-source project!
 We appreciate your interest in contributing.
 Before you start, please take a moment to read through this guide to understand how you can contribute effectively.

+# About using MongoDB
+Currently, Portal's database layer works like this
+DB Layer: zod validates -> db calls -> zod validates + add defaults
+It results in a type safe environment, but it is far from ideal.
+DB layer will more gets complex overtime.
+We use MongoDB with zod because we aim to make the project's barrier to entry as low as possible, while still in an acceptable coding pattern.
+For more advanced users, we recommend Prisma, Drizzle, TypeORM, or a proper backend like NestJS, or Django.

 ## Table of Contents

 1. [Getting Started](#getting-started)